natehacker/Teacher-Hub-/README.md

 ## Stretch goals

-Our main goal is to create a hub for professors but if we complete this successfully and with leftover time we would like to have users with different levels of permissions, including TAs and students (the latter of which would only be able to view their own assignements list and update their github URL and deplyoyed URL fields).
+Our MVP goal wass to create a hub for instructors with the secondary stretch goal of enabling student access with lesser CRUD permissions.
+Unfortunately, we weren't able to meet this goal in the time alotted and the relative risk of restructure our backend relationships after making so much progress.